 |High Demand Course?

 |Academic year 2018/19, Available to all students (SV1)

 Programme Level Learning and Teaching Hours 4,

 ||1.
 Components of Assessment:

-75 % A short research report on a substantive topic (following from their research plan) containing the application of a suitable advanced statistical technique The overall report should be about 6 pages long and include 2,000 words that accompany the statistical output.
+75 % A short research report on a substantive topic (following from their research plan) containing the application of a suitable advanced statistical technique The overall report should be about 6 pages long and include 2,000 words (plus or minus 10%) that accompany the statistical output.
 This may appear shorter than a standard (e.g. theoretical) essay on a 4th year course, however the emphasis is on the application of an advance statistical technique.
 The report will mainly comprise of tables of summary information and statistical modelling outputs. the MSc version of this course will allow students to download/use any longitudinal dataset rather than a prepared dataset as at honours level facilitating the Data enabling test below.
 Informal one-to one meetings with students will provide additional support to undertake this additional element at MSc level.

 5% An annotated Stata syntax (.do) file which fully replicates the analysis of the research report.
 There is no limit for the length of the .do file, but parsimony and elegance of programming will be encouraged.